wp-plugins/google-analytics-by-dn/readme.txt

 Yes!
 I am already working on it.

+= Can I request for features? =

+Of course!
+Leave a message in the support forum.

 == Screenshots ==

 1. Settings page of plugin.

 == Changelog ==

+= 1.1.2 =
+* Minor improvement

 = 1.1.1 =
 * Minor bug fixed